Laurier Archives and Special Collections Acquisition Policy

 In general, the Laurier Archives and Special Collections will not accept:

-• The records of large, ongoing commercial, non-profit or professional organizations capable of supporting their own archival programs.
+- The records of large, ongoing commercial, non-profit, or professional organizations capable of supporting their own archival programs.

-• Collections consisting exclusively of newspaper clippings or other published material.
+- Material consisting exclusively of newspaper clippings or other published material.

-• Collections on loan or collections to which the intellectual rights will not be transferred to the University.
+- Material on loan or collections to which the intellectual rights will not be transferred to the University.

-• Collections with unreasonable use restrictions.
+- Material with unreasonable use restrictions.

-• Collections consisting exclusively of research data.
+- Material consisting exclusively of research data.
 Support for maintaining and preserving research data is available elsewhere at the Laurier Library.

 Equity, Diversity, and Inclusion